Paired with a sweet and sour dipping sauce, this Fiery Malaysian Beef Satay will keep you coming back for more!

 Right, well that’s how I discovered this delicious Malay Sambal.

 This little jar caught my attention at Whole Foods the other day, so I had to grab some and bring it home to experiment.
 You can also grab a jar on Amazon right here!

 I used the Sambal to marinate some beef (uh-may-zing), and then used it AGAIN to make a sweet and sour dipping sauce for the finished satay.

-The sambal is made from a mixture of fresh red chillies, oil, dried shrimp, garlic, sugar, dried chillies, fermented shrimp paste, salt and vinegar.
+The sambal is made from a mixture of fresh red chilies, oil, dried shrimp, garlic, sugar, dried chilies, fermented shrimp paste, salt and vinegar.

 If these ingredients sound familiar to my fellow Thai-food junkies (holler!), that’s because Malaysian sambal is influenced by Indonesian sambal, which is used in a lot of Thai stir-fries.

 Confusing?
 Maybe a little bit.

 Just think of Malaysian food as an incredible amalgamation (ooh, good word, right?) of Malay, Chinese, and Indian food traditions, with Indonesian, Thai, Portuguese and Middle Eastern influences.